 The health of our employees is important to Friendship Home.
 A variety of health insurance plans are offered to allow the best fit for our employees’ unique circumstances.
 From higher deductible and standard deductible options, including dental, vision, and employee assistance programs, to a Health Savings Account (HSA) plan that allows for tax savings.
 In addition, Friendship Home believes in investing in the future of our employees with Life Insurance, Long Term Disability, 403(b) retirement plan, and various employee support programs.

 As a Friendship Home employee, your time is appreciated so for full-time employees there is paid vacation, paid personal time, and a special bonus day to use for a birthday or holiday.

 Reports to Program Coordinator.
-Supervises Volunteers in area of expertise.
+Coaches volunteers in area of expertise.

 Knowledge and Skills

-Ability to work with and advocate for individuals with diverse backgrounds and diverse points of view.
+Ability to work with and advocate individuals with diverse backgrounds and diverse points of view.
+Must fluently speak and write Arabic and English.
 Ability to handle multiple job duties, flexibility in responding to unique situations, demonstrated oral and written communication skills.
 Demonstrated conflict resolution skills.

 Education and Work Experience

 A degree in Human Services or related field preferred.
 Thorough understanding of domestic violence required.
 At least 1 year of experience in a position requiring a high degree of independent judgment and problem solving.

 - Sunday: 3:00 to 11:00 pm

 - Tuesday: 9:00 am to 5:00 pm